-For these capital project reimbursements, funding is subject to appropriation, and other than certain reimbursements for the University of Alaska, no funding was provided in the fiscal year 2020 through 2022 budgets and was not included in the fiscal year 2023 budget proposal of the Governor.
-As of June 30, 2021, approximately \$19 million of University and municipal general obligation bonds are eligible for the 100% reimbursement under the TIDSRA, with annual debt service of approximately \$3.5 million in fiscal year 2022 gradually diminishing through final maturity in 2031.
+For these capital project reimbursements, funding is subject to appropriation, and other than certain reimbursements for the University of Alaska, no funding was provided in the fiscal year 2020 through 2022.
+As of June 30, 2022, approximately \$16.7 million of University and municipal general obligation bonds are eligible for the 100% reimbursement under the TIDSRA, with annual debt service of approximately \$3.6 million in fiscal year 2023, diminishing through final maturity in 2031.